matthewmorganstein/coxeter-group-analysis/README.md

 ## Limitations and Considerations

 ### Mathematical Constraints
-- Assumes market patterns have geometric symmetries
+- Assumes RISE patterns have geometric symmetries
 - Requires sufficient data for reliable pattern identification
 - May not capture all types of market behavior